daveontrack/LOGIN-AND-SIGNUP-PHP-MYSQL/README.md

 ### Notes
 - The new feature, "🔑 Password Reset Functionality," adds a critical security and usability enhancement, allowing users to recover their accounts securely.
-- If you'd like a different feature, feel free to specify (e.g., "Email Verification," "User Profile Management," etc.), and I can tailor it for you!
+- If you'd like a different feature, feel free to specify (e.g., "Email Verification," "User Profile Management," etc.)